Berkeley, Point Lobos and Carmel

 So am I crazy?
 I don’t think so.
 It was a long way to go for a weekend, but it was fun and it was great to have a brief reprieve from the grey, London weather.

-2 thoughts on “Berkeley, Point Lobos and Carmel”
+2 responses to “Berkeley, Point Lobos and Carmel”

 1. Hi Darlington Pair, the mission that was used in Vertigo is San Juan Bautista.
 You passed within about 3 miles of it on 101 south of Gilroy.
 I guess you’ll just have to come back!